pyteun/pyteun/README.md

 <br>

-I am a full-time Cloud Data Engineer and I python freelancing jobs in my spare time
+I am a full-time Cloud Data Engineer and I do mainly python freelancing jobs in my spare time.
+But also some web / app development.

 As a programmer, I love exploring new technologies, learning new things and building projects.
 I usually focus on building applications in my spare, and use that knowledge in my day-to-day job, or on freelance projects.